-An employer doesn’t usually have to give a work reference - but if they do, it must be fair and accurate.
-Workers may be able to challenge a reference they think is unfair or misleading.
+An employer does not usually have to give a work reference – but if they do, it must be fair and accurate.
+You may be able to challenge a reference you think is unfair or misleading.

 Employers must give a reference if:

 - there was a written agreement to do so

 - they’re in a regulated industry, like financial services

 - must be fair and accurate – and can include details about your performance and if you were sacked

 - can be brief – such as job title, salary and when you were employed

 Once you start with a new employer, you can ask to see a copy of a reference.
 You have no right to ask your previous employer.

 You can read guidance from the Advisory, Conciliation and Arbitration Service (ACAS) on what to do if you cannot get a reference.